Rose Hamburger: Background

 She focused on the track becoming a regular at the Aqueduct and Belmont Racetracks.
 She began to get a lot of attention after she turned 100.
 She came out of retirement to be a racing handicapper for the New York Post, beginning work on her 105th birthday.

 She appeared on Late Night With David Letterman and other television programs.
-She died four months later on August 6, 1996, aged 105.
+She died four months later at St. Vincent's Hospital in New York, on August 6, 1996, aged 105.